briandrum/codes.forchagrin.com/_chapters/chapter-533-obscenity-and-sex-offenses.md

 activity for hire, regardless of whether the hire is paid to the prostitute or to another.

-5. _(e)_ “Harmful to juveniles” means that quality of any material or performance describing or representing nudity, sexual conduct, sexual excitement, or sado- masochistic abuse in any form to which all of the following
+5. _(e)_ "Harmful to juveniles" means that quality of any material or performance describing or representing nudity, sexual conduct, sexual excitement, or sado- masochistic abuse in any form to which all of the following
 apply: